Lady and the Tramp: Sequel

-On February 27, 2001, Disney Television Animation and Disney Video Premiere released a direct-to-video sequel to the film titled Lady and the Tramp II: Scamp's Adventure.
-Produced 46 years after its predecessor and set two years and a few months after the events of the first film, it centers on the adventures of Lady and Tramp's only son, Scamp, who desires to be a wild dog.
+In June 1998, Disney had announced a sequel to Lady and the Tramp was in development.
+The film's songs were composed by Melissa Manchester and Norman Gimbel.
+Titled Lady and the Tramp II: Scamp's Adventure, it centers on the adventures of Lady and Tramp's only son, Scamp, who desires to be a wild dog.
 He runs away from his family and joins a gang of junkyard dogs to fulfill his longing for freedom and a life without rules.
-Reviews for the sequel were generally mixed to negative, with critics panning its plot.
+Produced by Disney Television Animation and Disney Video Premiere, Scamp's Adventure was released on February 27, 2001.

 Live-action remake

 Walt Disney Pictures produced a live-action remake of the film with Justin Theroux and Tessa Thompson in the voice roles of Tramp and Lady respectively.
-The movie premiered on Disney's new streaming service, Disney+, on its US launch date of November 12, 2019.
+The movie premiered on Disney's new streaming service, Disney+, on its US launch date of November 12, 2019 to mixed reviews.